danielvitor2d/Codebook/README.md

 # Codebook

-Data structure and algorithm for International Collegiate Programming Contest (ICPC).
+Data structures and algorithms for International Collegiate Programming Contest (ICPC) and other contests about competitive programming.

+Some of codes are implemented by me, the mos part in C++.

 #### PDF Version